Thévenin's theorem: Helmholtz's proof

-Helmholtz began by providing a more general formulation than had previously been published of the superposition principle, which he expressed (p.
-212-213) as follows:
+Helmholtz began by providing a more general formulation than had previously been published of the superposition principle, which he expressed as follows:

 If any system of conductors contains electromotive forces at various locations, the electrical voltage at every point in the system through which the current flows is equal to the algebraic sum of those voltages which each of the electromotive forces would produce independently of the others.
 And similarly, the components of the current intensity that are parallel to three perpendicular axes are equal to the sum of the corresponding components that belong to the individual forces.

 Using this theorem, as well as Ohm's law, Helmholtz proved the following three theorems about the relation between the internal voltages and currents of "physical" system A, and the current flowing through the "linear" system B, which was assumed to be attached to A at two points on its surface:

-From these, Helmholtz derived his final result (p.
-222):
+From these, Helmholtz derived his final result:

 If a physical conductor with constant electromotive forces in two specific points on its surface is connected to any linear conductor, then in its place one can always substitute a linear conductor with a certain electromotive force and a certain resistance, which in all applied linear conductors would excite exactly the same currents as the physical one. ...
 The resistance of the linear conductor to be substituted is equal to that of the body when a current is passed through it from the two entry points of the linear conductor.

 He then noted that his result, derived for a general "physical system", also applied to "linear" (in a geometric sense) circuits like those considered by Kirchhoff:

 What applies to every physical conductor also applies to the special case of a branched linear current system.
 Even if two specific points of such a system are connected to any other linear conductors, it behaves compared to them like a linear conductor of certain resistance, the magnitude of which can be found according to the well-known rules for branched lines, and of certain electromotive force, which is given by the voltage difference of the derived points as it existed before the added circuit.

 This formulation of the theorem is essentially the same as Thévenin's, published 30 years later.